boisalai/mlops-zoomcamp-project/README.md

 These [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
 explain how to connect to your Linux instance using an SSH client, AWS CLI or SCP client.

-To connect to your instance using SSH, run this command.
+Use the following command to SSH into your EC2 instance.
-Replace the public IP with your own (mine is `15.223.76.161`).
+Replace the public IP address of your EC2 instance (mine is `15.223.76.161`).

 ```bash
 ssh -i ~/.ssh/razer.pem ubuntu@15.223.119.162